mikhail-nikolskiy/opencv-wiki/OE-5.-OpenCV-5.md

 and also the "uniform" tuples of such numbers, such as CV_8UC3 (3-tuple of bytes), CV_32FC2 (a pair of floating-point numbers) etc.

 Until recently, this value set was sufficient.
 But now, when people are interested in efficient deep learning and, in general, low-power computing, some new interesting formats appeared, such as `bfloat16` and various flavors of `posit`.
 Of course, it can be very impractical to implement the whole set of OpenCV operations for each data type.
-Even current data types are not universally supported in OpenCV.
+Even the current data types are not universally supported in OpenCV.
 But still it would be useful to be able to represent various data types and let users implement the missing algorithms.

 Since the beginning of the library and till now we allocate just 3 bits to specify the "depth", i.e. the type of each data channel, and all 8 options are already taken, as you may see.
 The solution is to extend this number to, e.g., 8 bits.
 Then we have a plenty of space for new types.